Doctrine (company)

-Doctrine (also known as Doctrine.fr) is a legal search engine created, in 2016, to improve access to legal information by assembling a repository of jurisprudence.
-The French startup uses artificial intelligence to centralise legal information and make it accessible to legal professionals.
+Doctrine (also known as Doctrine.fr) is a French startup created in 2016.

 History

 Doctrine was created in June 2016 by Nicolas Bustamante, Antoine Dusséaux, and River Champeimont.

 In 2020, Doctrine launched the "Document Analyzer" feature, which detects and enriches legal sources in documents.

 In April 2023, the company announced that it would be acquired by the investment funds Summit Partners and Peugeot Invest for more than €100 million.

 In December 2023, Doctrine announced its acquisition of Jobexit, marking the company's first acquisition.

 In 2024, Doctrine expanded into Italy.
 That same year, it received coaching from the CNIL on GDPR and signed a partnership agreement with the Paris Bar.

+In 2025, Doctrine entered the German market with a minority investment in legal information provider Dejure and in 2026, Doctrine expanded to Spain by acquiring Spanish legal information provider Maite.

+In 2026, RELX, parent company of LexisNexis, announced that it entered into an agreement to acquire Doctrine.

 Business model

 The search engine relies on algorithms and artificial intelligence and is commercialised on a subscription-based model.